material-motion/material-motion/CONTRIBUTING.md

 View the [Community index](community/) for a community-curated list of Starmap concept implementations.

+## Building a new solution?

+Awesome.
+We've provided some recommendations below.

+**API names**: API names in the Starmap are not prescriptive.
+Use your best judgment.
+Follow your platform or language's conventions.

 ### The small print

 Contributions made by corporations are covered by a different agreement than the one above, the [Software Grant and Corporate Contributor License Agreement](https://cla.developers.google.com/about/google-corporate).